Good Reduction of K3 Surfaces: Introduction

 \subsection{K3 surfaces}

-In this article, we establish a N\'eron--Ogg--Shafarevich type result for K3 surfaces.
+In this article, we establish a N\'eron--Ogg--Shafarevich--Serre--Tate type result for K3 surfaces.
 Important steps were already taken by the second named author in \cite{matsumoto2}.
-The main result of this article is the following.
+Over the complex numbers, similar results are classically known, see, for example, \cite[Chapter 5]{Kulikov survey}.

+Before coming to the main result of this article, we define a \emph{K3 surface with at worst RDP singularities} to be a proper surface over a field, which, after base change to an algebraically closed field, has at worst rational double point singularities, and whose minimal resolution of singularities is a K3 surface.

-\begin{Theoremx} Let $X$ be a K3 surface over $K$ with $p\neq2$ that satisfies $(\star)$.
-If the $G_K$-action on $\Het{2}(X_{\overline{K}},\QQ_\ell)$ is unramified for some $\ell\neq p$, then \begin{enumerate} \item There exists a model of $X$ that is a projective scheme over $\OO_K$, whose geometric special fiber is a K3 surface with at worst RDP (rational double point) singularities. \item There exists a finite and unramified extension $L/K$ such that $X_L$ has good reduction over $L$. \end{enumerate} \end{Theoremx}
+\begin{Theorem} Let $X$ be a K3 surface over $K$ that satisfies $(\star)$.
+If the $G_K$-representation on $\Het{2}(X_{\overline{K}},\QQ_\ell)$ is unramified for some $\ell\neq p$, then \begin{enumerate} \item there exists a model of $X$ that is a projective scheme over $\OO_K$, whose special fiber is a K3 surface with at worst RDP singularities. \item Moreover, there exists an integer $N$, independent of $X$ and $K$, and a finite unramified extension $L/K$ of degree $\leq N$, such that $X_L$ has good reduction over $L$. \end{enumerate} \end{Theorem}

-In \cite{Hassett Tschinkel}, a similar result is obtained for K3 surfaces over $\CC((t))$ using quite different methods from ours.
+In \cite[Theorem 35]{Hassett Tschinkel}, a similar result is obtained for K3 surfaces over $\CC((t))$, but their proof uses methods different from ours.
 As in the case of Abelian varieties in \cite{serre tate}, we obtain the following independence of $\ell$.